Disclaimer! This chapter contains explicit language and may not be suitable for younger readers

 Leonardo stares sternly at his son.
 ‘You can play after dinner.
 Now put that away.’

-Taïga looks over her shoulder.
+Taïga nods and looks over her shoulder.
 ‘Shhhht.
 They’re coming back.’

 Leonardo is tired, and longs to get back to his hotel.
-Granny and Missy have kindly offered him to stay overnight, but he declined, preferring the comfort of Hotel Bellevue.
+Granny and Missy has kindly offered him to stay overnight, but he declined, preferring the comfort of Hotel Bellevue.
 But where’s Rowan?
+He can’t leave without saying goodbye to his son.

 ‘Do I have to?’
 Rowan mutters.